Nancy Drew and the Hidden Staircase (2019 film): Production

 On April 20, 2018, it was reported that Sophia Lillis would star in the film adaptation of Nancy Drew and the Hidden Staircase, which would be produced by Ellen DeGeneres, Jeff Kleeman, and Chip Diggins for Warner Bros.
 Pictures.
+Wendy S. Williams served as executive producer.
 In June, other casting was announced which included Zoe Renee as George, Mackenzie Graham as Bess, Laura Slade Wiggins as Helen, Sam Trammell as Carson, Linda Lavin as Flora, and Andrea Anders as Hannah, along with Jay DeVon Johnson, Andrew Matthew Welch, Jon Briddell, Josh Daugherty, Evan Castelloe, and Jesse C. Boyd.
 Principal photography on the film took place that same month in Monroe, Georgia.

 Music

 The score of the film was composed by Sherri Chung.
 Emily Bear composed and sings the songs "More than Just a Girl" and "Daylight".

 Release

 Marketing

 On January 18, 2019, DeGeneres announced exclusively that the film would be released in theaters on March 15; she also debuted a trailer.
 On February 19, 2019, Warner Bros.
 Pictures released a short clip from the film.
 In addition, DeGeneres interviewed Lillis on her talk show to promote the film.